Help! I'm a Fish

 Help!
-I'm A Fish (Hjælp, jeg er en fisk; also known as A Fish Tale) is a 2000 Danish-German-Irish traditionally animated science fantasy musical film directed by Stefan Fjeldmark, Greg Manwaring and Michael Hegner, and written by Stefan Fjeldmark, Karsten Kiilerich, John Stefan Olsen and Tracy J. Brown.
-It stars the voices of Alan Rickman, Terry Jones and a then-unknown Aaron Paul.
+I'm a Fish (Hjælp, jeg er en fisk; also known as A Fish Tale) is a 2000 animated science fantasy musical film directed by Stefan Fjeldmark, Greg Manwaring, and Michael Hegner, and written by Fjeldmark, Karsten Kiilerich, John Stefan Olsen, and Tracy J. Brown.
+It stars the voices of Alan Rickman, Terry Jones, and a then-unknown Aaron Paul.
+The film tells the story of three kids–Fly, his little sister Stella, and cousin Chuck–who turn into sea creatures and must return to human form before 48 hours are up; otherwise, they will be stuck as fish forever.
+They must also contend with a pilot fish who has taken the antidote for himself, which he has his own plans for.

-It was released on 6 October 2000 in Denmark, 10 August 2001 in United Kingdom, and 5 September 2006 in the United States.
-Danish teen-pop girl-group Little Trees performed the title track, "Help!
-I'm a Fish (Little Yellow Fish)", which was released as a single in the UK.
-Fellow Danish girl group Creamy also recorded a version of the song.
-The Belgian girl group K3 also recorded a Dutch version of the song for the movie.
-Animation production was split between A. Film A/S in Denmark, Munich Animation in Germany and Terraglyph Interactive Studios in Dublin, Ireland.
+It was released on 6 October 2000 in Denmark, 10 August 2001 in the United Kingdom, and 5 September 2006 in the United States.
+Animation production was split between A. Film Production in Denmark, Munich Animation in Germany, and Terraglyph Interactive Studios in Dublin, Ireland.
+The film was a commercial failure and box-office flop, grossing $5.6 million in Denmark against an approximate $18 million budget, but received positive reviews from critics and audiences.